JavidChaji/FUM-Cloud-Computing-Project/README.md

     * **MySQL** is the one we are going to use in this project.
     * Downloading Database Image From Docker Hub
       - [ ] Downloading MySQL Image From Docker Hub
-  - >*Note* : The Related image configuration must written in docker-compose.yml file and Have these four Features :
+  - >*Note* : The related image configuration must written in docker-compose.yml file that have these four features :
       >1. >The Configuration file must be Stateful (Meaning that the data will be saved even if the container is removed)
       >2. >Each container must use Limited amount of resources (Like: CPU, Memory, etc.)
       >3. >For choosen database Define a separate username and password